ahernp/angular-django/README.rst

 angular-django
 ==============

-Angular Frontend with Django Backend
+Angular 2 frontend with Django backend implemention of ahernp.com